-Students will also be starting an exciting new adventure this term – literature circles.
-In literature circles, small groups of students meet together twice a week to discuss a novel in depth.
+Literature circles will continue this term, with groups of students meeting together twice a week to discuss a novel in depth.
 The discussion is guided by what the students have learnt as a result of their reading.
 Literature circles promotes greater independence in students by encouraging them to take more ownership of their reading journey.

 Literacy – Writing

-Writing sessions will focus on persuasive and procedural text types.
+Writing sessions will focus on persuasive and narrative text types, specifically concentrating on script writing.
 Conferencing and needs-based groups occur most sessions, thus enabling teachers to identify students’ areas of improvement.
 This will ensure that each student is catered for on an individual basis.

 Big Write and Writer’s Workshop sessions provide the structure for our writing focus.
 Students will participate in fortnightly Big Talk on Wednesday, followed by a Big Write on Thursday, concluding with editing on Friday.
 Students are encouraged to use the knowledge and skills learnt throughout the week to produce a piece of writing.
 In addition, Writer’s Workshop sessions will encourage students to write about topics that they are passionate about.